One Big Union (Canada)

-The One Big Union (OBU) was a Canadian syndicalist trade union active primarily in the western part of the country.
-It was initiated formally in Calgary on June 4, 1919, but lost most of its members by 1922.
-It finally merged into the Canadian Labour Congress in 1956.
+The One Big Union (OBU) was a left-wing industrial union based primarily in Western Canada.
+It was launched formally in Calgary on June 4, 1919, as a replacement for the then-outlawed Industrial Workers of the World, to carry on the drive toward revolutionary industrial unionism.
+Initially the OBU experienced a spectacular upsurge, then lost most of its members within a few years.
+It finally merged with the Canadian Labour Congress in 1956.

 Background

-Towards the end of World War I, labor activism in Western Canada became more radical.
+Towards the end of World War I, labour activism in Western Canada became more radical.
 Western Canadian radicals protested the management of the Trades and Labour Congress of Canada (TLC), the American Federation of Labor (AFL) and the governments in power.
 Western unions were represented by only 45 of 400 delegates at the September 1918 TLC convention.
-Their resolutions to condemn Canada's efforts for World War I were defeated easily.
-Moreover, the socialist TLC president James Watters, who had had this post since 1911, was replaced by the conservative Tom Moore.
+The other delegates easily defeated the western delegates' resolutions to condemn Canada's efforts for World War I. And they elected conservative Tom Moore to replace long-serving socialist TLC president James Watters.

-In those radical times, the federal government clamped down on radical publications and organizations, outlawing 14 different organizations including the Industrial Workers of the World (the IWW).
-But labour activists and socialists did not allow the vision of that kind of society to die so determined to establish a new organization with the old IWW motto "The Workers of the World Unite" as their stated belief.
+The federal state clamped down on radical publications and organizations, outlawing 14 organizations including the Industrial Workers of the World (IWW).
+But labour activists and socialists, especially in western Canada, were determined not to allow the vision of a new society to die and established a new organization that carried as its credo the old IWW motto, "Workers of the World, Unite!."

 Western TLC unionists met annually in what became known as the Western Labor Conferences.
-The 1919 event was held on March 13, prior to the annual national TLC congress.
-The WLC conference was dominated by members of the Socialist Party of Canada, who favored secession from the TLC.
+The 1919 event was held in Calgary on March 13, prior to the annual national TLC congress.
+The 1919 WLC conference was dominated by members of the Socialist Party of Canada, who favored secession from the TLC.
 The majority at the conference voted to form a new "revolutionary industrial union" separate from the AFL/TLC, to be initiated officially at a convention scheduled for June 11.
-The conference also approved resolutions condemning the Canadian government's practices during the war and expressing solidarity with the Bolsheviks in Russia and the Spartacist League in Germany.
+The conference also approved resolutions condemning the Canadian government's practices during the war and expressing solidarity with Bolsheviks in Russia and the Spartacist League in Germany.
 It was also decided to poll Canadian workers on a general strike.

 Rise

+While its statements underlined the need for revolutionary direct action, its record was one of practical pursuit of incremental advances and participation in jobsite actions, sometimes led by others.
+And at that it was effective.